sanskar10100/Transactions/README.md

 # Transactions

-A transaction manager for Android which helps you track your income and expenses.
-Specifically designed to cater to the needs of the **hostelers and students** with features like an intuitive, color coded UI, app shortcuts, medium exchange, filtering (coming soon) and linked income(coming soon)
+A fast and easy zero-config transaction manager for Android which helps you track your income and expenses generated through cash or digital mediums.
+Specifically designed to cater to the needs of **hostelers and students** with features like an intuitive, color coded UI, app shortcuts, medium exchange and incremental filtering.

 ### Features:
 - Fields for amount, description